hoangl8696/OpenGL-Game/README.md

 ## Acknowledgments

-* Thanks to our teachers for helping us get through problems (We deserve 5 btw)
+* Thanks to our teachers for helping us get through problems